| |

 I agree, I can’t stand those, especially the one that is usually across the bottom of the page.
 And if you end up trying to click the x to get rid of it, you click the actual ad itself.

 3. I am a serious fan of capers and I’m trying to eat healthy for 2017!
-Or at least for a bit anyway… this recipe looks fantastic and a great way to try that.
-I just bought some chicken today, so I think I’ll give it a go soon!
+Or at least for a bit anyway… this recipe was fantastic and a great way to try that.

 1. Rebecca!
 I’m trying to eat healthy as well this year too.
 I can’t wait to see how long I can hold it up.
 I have high hopes!